 Minding the Sciences

-Admit it: science has gone woke.
-What once seemed like an ideological virus confined to the arts and humanities has now infiltrated every corner of academia, including the STEMM fields.
-That’s why Minding the Campus is doubling down on our scrutiny of the sciences with this series, “Minding the Sciences.”
-In this ongoing series, we delve into topics like wokeism in STEMM, scientific ethics, research funding, climate science, scientific organizations, and much more.
+Minding the Campus is doubling down on our scrutiny of the sciences with this series, “Minding the Sciences.”
+In this ongoing series, we delve into topics like wokeism in STEM, scientific ethics, research funding, climate science, scientific organizations, and much more.

 Proposed Scientist Law: Do Good Work Or No Money